What Is Your Kitchen Style?

 Whether you’re a gourmet chef or you prefer to heat up restaurant leftovers from the night before, your kitchen says a lot about you.
-But before you jump into design details for your next big kitchen remodeling project, it’s important to ask yourself, “what kind of kitchen are you?”.
+But before you jump into design details for your next big kitchen remodeling project, it’s important to ask yourself, “what kind of kitchen is truly “you”?”.
 It’s only when you learn to ask the right questions — and answer them honestly — that you can determine your kitchen design style.

 “Homeowners always know what their pain points are in the kitchen,” says Neil Kelly Design Consultant Janel Campbell.
 “They know the answers, but they may not know the right questions to ask themselves.
 Usually kitchen projects start because the homeowner says, ‘this kitchen just doesn’t work for me.’”